 As I've already touched on a couple of times, Norway's national day brings many people with Scandinavian American heritage together.

 In Swedish American communities, midsummer is the biggest of them all.
 While some Norwegian American communities also mark the occasion, midsummer isn't celebrated in much of Norway, with a few exceptions such as the annual bonfire in Ålesund.

-Lutefisk is a common celebratory meal in Norwegian American communities, along with raspeboller, Norwegian potato dumplings.
+Lutefisk is a common celebratory meal in Norwegian American communities, along with raspeboller, (also known as komler), Norwegian potato dumplings.

 Scandinavian American TV shows

 In recent years, several TV shows have been produced of interest to the Scandinavian American communities.

 Firstly, Alt for Norge is a reality show with a difference.
 The contestants—all Americans with Norwegian heritage—visit Norway to participate in a series of modern Norwegian challenges.
 These vary from memorising language to skiing, often with hilarious results.

 A nice touch in Alt for Norge, which is known in the USA as The Great Norwegian Adventure, is that the winner gets to meet their distant Norwegian relatives.
 All the other contestants receive a book with information and photos about their specific heritage.
 To find out more, listen to this interview with a former contestant!

 In Greg Poehler's Welcome to Sweden, a New York accountant (played by Poehler) moves to Sweden with his Swedish girlfriend.
 While the show was cancelled due to low ratings, it's worth a watch to see the comedic challenges the American character faces in moving to Sweden with no job and no friends.